 - Researchers have repeatedly demonstrated that urinary neurotransmitter measurements correlate with neurological conditions

-Neurotransmitters circulating in the blood are filtered by the kidneys and subsequently excreted in the urine.
+Neurotransmitters located in your blood are filtered by the kidneys and subsequently excreted in the urine.
 The existence of intact neurotransmitters in urine is not disputed, as evidenced by studies demonstrating renal transporters capable of filtering neurotransmitters from the blood to the urine.
-A simple non invasive urine collection can be employed to obtain the levels of the main neurotransmitters that regulate mood and behavior.
+A simple non-invasive urine collection can be employed to obtain the levels of the main neurotransmitters that regulate mood and behavior.

 Neurotransmitters currently available for testing: